mdoyle1/quicklook/PrivacyPolicy.md

 **Links to Other Sites**

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-**Children’s Privacy**

-Don't let your kids use this app.
-They can delete alot of import things easily from your JSS Server.
-Be sure to take caution when using this app.
-At the login screen there is an option to "Clear All?".
-This will remove your JSS credentials from quicklook JSS .

 **Changes to This Privacy Policy**